blog.bvg.ie

 Choice of framing material

-uPVC (Unplasticised Polyvinyl Chloride) is widely available across Ireland and is the most cost-effective option for many projects.
+uPVc is widely available across Ireland and is the most cost-effective option for many projects.
 It provides strong thermal performance, durability, and low maintenance.
 While standard uPVC is budget-friendly, premium recyclable options are also available for those seeking long-term sustainability and higher durability.

 Timber frames vary widely depending on wood type and style.
-High-end sliding sash or hardwood units can cost significantly more per square metre, while softwood, finger-jointed casement units remain more affordable.
+High-end sliding sash or hardwood units can cost significantly more per square meter, while softwood, finger-jointed casement units remain more affordable.
 Timber frames offer classic aesthetics but require ongoing maintenance, which should be factored into long-term costs.

 Other considerations also affect cost.
 Frame orientation whether inward or outward opening can impact both installation complexity and functionality.
 Outward-opening units are common in Ireland, while inward-opening or tilt-and-turn designs are often used for ventilation and easier cleaning.